This post may contain affiliate links. Please read our disclosure policy.

 These easy, grab-and-go oatmeal breakfast cookies are sweetened only with honey and a bit of applesauce.
-Make your breakfast oatmeal into tasty cookies, and watch them disappear in the morning!
+Make your breakfast oatmeal into tasty cookies, and watch this healthy breakfast disappear in the morning!

 These cookies are chewy and soft, and not too sweet.
 They're made with a combination of certified gluten free oats and oat flour, so they hold together beautifully even though they're completely whole grainโand free of refined sugars.